takeAction/jekyll-now/_posts/2016-11-30-centos-7-install-svn-serve.md

    * = rw
    ```

-   This means all user can read and write all repositories.
+   This means all user can read and write all repositories, this suit for most case.

-   Following config called path-based authorization which used to restrict the access to svn files.
-You need to ask yourself
+   However, following config called path-based authorization which used to restrict the access to svn files.
+You need to ask
-   that do you really need it before using it or it's just something that sounds good, because there are often invisible or
+   yourself that do you really need it before using it or it's just something that sounds good, because there are often
-   visible costs associated with this feature.
+   invisible or visible costs associated with this feature.

    ```
    [groups]